phetsims/geometric-optics/doc/model.md

 **Light sources**: Light sources can be projected onto a screen.
 The light spots that appear on the screen are based on the aperture of the lens (i.e. its diameter) and the size of the light spot.

 **Guides**: Guides are a representation invented by PhET.
 They demonstrate the ability of lenses to bend light, and allow us to approximate the position of the image without performing ray tracing.
-The internal angle of the guides is a property of the focal length of the lens and its diameter. _NOTE: The Guides feature is not enabled by default, and can be enabled by running the simulation with query parameter `addGuidesCheckbox=true`._
+The internal angle of the guides is a property of the focal length of the lens and its diameter. _NOTE: The Guides feature is not enabled by default.
+Running the simulation with query parameter `addGuidesCheckbox=true` will add a "Guides" checkbox to the control panel._